renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 (3)

-**git provider**: The [git_provider](https://github.com/KhulnaSoft/pr-insight/blob/main/pr_insight/settings/configuration.toml#L5) field in a configuration file determines the GIT provider that will be used by PR-Insight.
+**git provider**: The [git_provider](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml#L5) field in a configuration file determines the GIT provider that will be used by Khulnasoft Merge.
 Currently, the following providers are supported:
 `
 "github", "gitlab", "bitbucket", "azure", "codecommit", "local", "gerrit" `